-The application procedure is outlined on page 15 of the Graduate Catalog.
-The School Counseling program does have distinct application deadlines for admittance to the spring and fall semesters.
-These can be found on page 16 of the Graduate Catalog.
+The application procedure is outlined in of the Graduate Catalog.
+Please refer to the Table of Contents to find more details on the program.
+The School Counseling program does have distinct application deadlines for admittance to the spring and fall semesters, and these can also be found in the Graduate Catalog.

 After the school counseling faculty reviews the completed applications, the applicants may then be invited to an admission interview.
 This interview has two components: a group component and an individual component.
 Following the interview, accepted applicants will receive a letter inviting them to enter graduate studies.

 2) I’m not sure graduate school is for me.
 Does it make sense for me to start at Millersville as a non- degree student and then apply for admission into the program?

 This is an option which some students choose to pursue.
 However, it is important to note that application to the program does not guarantee admittance into the program.
 Therefore, students who choose to take courses prior to being officially accepted into the program run the risk of expending resources on courses for which they may not need should they apply to the program and not be accepted or should they decided that graduate school is not the appropriate avenue to pursue.